COPS-CSOC-2022/CSOC22-Week0-Unity/README.md

 ![unity installation page](https://user-images.githubusercontent.com/87766488/169690405-f46e22ef-d64c-44d9-8f0e-0241de892a30.png)

 Now click on install and sit back and relax.
-You can also [this](https://www.youtube.com/watch?v=ewiw2tcfen8) video if have any confusion in the process
+You can also watch [this](https://www.youtube.com/watch?v=ewiw2tcfen8) video if have any confusion in the process

 Now we have to create a new project.
 For that go to projects tab and click on "New Project".
 Select the 2D option as we would be creating a 2D game.
 Rename your project as per your wish and hit the Create button.
 Your new project will be created and opened in Unity editor.